geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 * **Template**

 !!!note
-    Without selecting any format here, the [Identify Tool](side-bar.md#identify-tool) will return the layers information with the format chosen in Map Settings ( in the [Options Bar](menu-bar.md#options-bar)).
+    Without selecting any format here, the [Identify Tool](side-bar.md#identify-tool) will return the layers information with the format chosen in Map Settings ( in the [Side Toolbar](mapstore-toolbars.md#side-toolbar)).
 Once a user specifies the information format in layers settings, instead, that format will take precedence over the map settings only for that specific layer.

 ### Text